Belokurikha: Climatotherapy

 It is characterized by a relatively high average annual air temperature (+ 4 °C) in Siberia.
-Mild winter, mild summer, warm weather of spring and autumn months, mainly windless, short-term frosts in winter, followed by frequent thaws and constant barometric pressure.

 Mountain air

 Light air ions is the main treatment component of the mountain air.
-In Belokurikha, the content of light aeroions is from 1014 to 2400, which is twice that of the world-famous Swiss resort of Davos (1006).
-Increased ionization of the air is especially marked in the surrounding hills — the terraces.
+In Belokurikha, the content of light aeroions is from 1014 to 2400.

 Thermal water

 Belokurikhinskoe sources are the thermal nitric-siliceous radonotherapy water or nitrogen baths.
-They come to the surface with a temperature of 30 °C and 42 °C. they contain a small amount of radon, a lot of nitrogen, fluorine and silicic acid, as well as various trace elements.
-Water alkaline, mineral.
-Also used therapeutic mud from salt lakes of the Altai territory.
+They come to the surface with a temperature of 30 °C and 42 °C.

 Ski mountaineering

 At the beginning of 2010, the resort was equipped with three main ski slopes: "Katun" - the Central slope of the resort with a length of 800 meters, "North" with a length of 650 meters and" Church " with a length of 2050 meters.

 "Siberian Davos"

-At present, Belokurikha is gaining fame not only as a balneological resort, but also as a venue for major events: the international forum of UNESCO and the wildlife Fund under the motto "Nature, ecology, man", the annual "Siberian Davos" (official name "Western Siberia: region, economy, investment") — a traditional international economic conference that gathers economists and political scientists of high rank.
+At present, Belokurikha is known not only as a balneological resort, but also as a venue for major events.